Spreading in Integrable and Non--integrable Many--body Systems: Setup of the Model

-This preserves the selfboundness since we choose the coefficients $K_{ij}$ from a symmetric and positive $N\times N$ matrix $K$.
-In contrast to Refs.~\cite{hgg,hggl} we introduce the control parameter $\kappa$ for tuning the overall strength ratio of the interactions within the clouds and between the clouds.
+As already pointed out, we focus on selfbound systems.
+Here, we find it convenient to ensure this directly by using the translation invariant differences of the positions in Eqs.~(\ref{eq2},\ref{eq3}).
+The selfboundness is ensured since we choose both the coefficients $K_{ij}$, $V_{ij}$ from symmetric $N\times N$ matrices $K, V$ with positive entries.
+In contrast to Refs.~\cite{hgg,hggl} we introduce the control parameter $\kappa$ for tuning the overall strength ratio of the interactions between the clouds.
+Finally, the second term $\lambda H_\textrm{ni}$ in~\eqref{Hamiltonian} renders the total Hamiltonian $H$ non--integrable.

 We order the positions and momenta in two $2N$ component vectors $x=(x^{(1)},x^{(2)})$ and $p=(p^{(1)},p^{(2)})$ with the $N$ component vectors $x^{(a)}=(x_1^{(a)},\ldots,x_N^{(a)})$ and $p^{(a)}=(p_1^{(a)},\ldots,p_N^{(a)})$ for $a=1,2$.
 Furthermore, it is helpful to cast the integrable case for $\lambda=0$ into a more compact form.
 Defining the $2N \times 2N$ positive, symmetric interaction matrix